falko-buschke/falko.buschke.github.io/experience/mitigation.md

 As human development affects biodiversity, conservation scientists are trying to figure out ways to mitigate these negative impacts and, if necessary, compensate for biodiversity loss with comparable gains elsewhere.
 My work combines ecological theory and GIS to better understand how ecological dynamics affect the feasibility of successful mitigation.

 ## Ecological resilience and the mitigation hierarchy
-Along with [Susie Brownlie of deVilliers Brownlie Associates](https://www.dbass.co.za/our-team/), I developed a time-delayed differential model to understand how mitigation delays lead to prolonged bioiversity loss.
+Along with [Susie Brownlie of deVilliers Brownlie Associates](https://www.dbass.co.za/our-team/), I developed a time-delayed differential model to understand how mitigation delays lead to prolonged biodiversity loss.

 In simple language, because mitigation is applied on a project-by-project basis, it only compensates for *direct* impacts. *Indirect* impacts, like reduced ecological resilience, remain unmitigations.

 When there are long delays between the impact and the mitgation, reduced ecological resilience can cause biodiversity losses that last for decades after project-level mitgation is completed successfully.